zodac/folding-stats/README.md

 - _Profile Link_ is optional, but if it is populated, it must be a valid URL
 - _Live Stats Link_ is optional, but if it is populated, it must be a valid URL
 - _Is Captain_ cannot be selected if the user's team already has a captain
+- We expect at least 1 Work Unit to have been successfully completed by the _Folding User Name_ and _Passkey_, to confirm it is being used

 Note, there is no way to ensure a participant is actually only using their passkey on a single piece of hardware, so there is some level of trust involved.
 However, since we can view a user's stats on a per-hour basis, any suspicious passkey usage should be possible to find.